 6. Experience our many Hawaii beaches which are considered public.
 Access to some of them, however, is only via private property or the ocean.
 Which beaches are your favorite?
 Some of ours are Hanalei Bay (Kauai), Hamoa (Maui), Hapuna (Big Island), Sans Souci (Oahu) and Papohaku (Molokai).
 Also read our recent post Best Beaches in Hawaii.

 8. Enjoy less variability in sunrise and sunset.
-So even in winter it won’t be getting dark until 6pm or later.
+Even in winter, it won’t be getting dark until 6pm or later.
 Hawaii has a unique time zone, known as Hawaiian Aleutian time.
-We are located at GMT-10 and we do not participate in daylight savings.
-That’s especially important later this week when mainland time changes.
+We are located at GMT -10 and we do not participate in daylight savings.
+That’s especially important to remember when mainland time changes, although that practice itself may not continue much longer.
 The time difference between Hawaii and the U.S. mainland (west coast) is 3 hours in summer but only 2 hours in winter.

 9. Find near perfect climate.
 Our winter to summer temperatures vary little.
 In most cases from the high 60’s to the low 80’s.
 So you will rarely be too hot or too cold!
 Hawaii weather is just perfect and air conditioning and heating are seldom required.